Hagb/thread_cacher/README.md

 At the beginning, it was wriiten as a workaround for [the memory leak of qemu-user when threads are created and destroyed](https://gitlab.com/qemu-project/qemu/-/issues/866).

+Archived, because the bug has been fixed and merged to qemu 8.0.

 **DO NOT USE IN PRODUCTION ENVIRNOMENT**

 ## Build